 When Ann and I moved her from southern California to Topeka we did not expect to find health care that exceeded what we had in San Diego.
 But The Center for Manual Medicine exceeds any such medical care we had before.
-Dr. Frye and the DC’s and PT’s are of the highest in professionalism and medical care.
-They have a holistic approach so often lacking on standard medical care."
+Dr. Frye and the DCs and PTs are of the highest in professionalism and medical care.
+They have a holistic approach so often lacking on standard medical care.”

 – Vann and Ann A

-"I came in for shoulder pain.
+“I came in for shoulder pain.
 Tracie took care of me most of the time.
 The entire experience was positive.
 Exercises were provided with increased difficulty.
 If an exercise was painful, Tracie backed off and reintroduced the exercise later.
 She was very patient and demonstrated how to do each exercise.
 The pictures and printouts were helpful also.
-It took only 8 sessions to see marked improvement.
-I now have nearly normal range of motion and am basically pain free.
+It took only 8 sessions to see a marked improvement.
+I now have a nearly normal range of motion and am basically pain-free.
 I am more confident and can do YOGA again, which I haven’t been able to for two years!
-The entire staff was friendly."
+The entire staff was friendly.”

 – Deena R.

-I have been to multiple health care providers not only in Topeka, Kansas, but in Texas as well.
+I have been to multiple health care providers not only in Topeka, Kansas but in Texas as well.
 None of my previous providers helped me like The Center for Manual Medicine.
 I’ve had a long road of recovery since my illness and The Center for Manual Medicine has certainly helped me recover, regain, and stay positive.
 I which I would have come here sooner.
 The staff and Doctors are not only great to work with, but empathetic.
-I don’t believe I would be better if it weren’t for The Center for Manual Medicine.
-I’m looking forward to continued relationship with them as they helped me reach my goals.
+I don’t believe I would be better if it weren’t for The Center For Manual Medicine.
+I’m looking forward to a continued relationship with them as they helped me reach my goals.

 – Mary T.

 I wanted to be sure that I took advantage of being able to commend the Center for Manual Medicine.
-I’ve gone there for over 4 years, was plagued with chronic headaches and hip/back problems.
+I’ve gone there for over 4 years, and was plagued with chronic headaches and hip/back problems.
 The entire staff is friendly and knowledgeable.
 They remember your name and look genuinely pleased to see you.
 I would recommend The Center for Manual Medicine any day of the week.
-Thank you for helping me live more pain free!
+Thank you for helping me live more pain-free!

 “After visiting many different doctors without finding relief from a chronic pain problem, I heard about Dr. Douglas Frye, MD.
 I was at the point of giving up and accepting my limitations when I made my first appointment with Dr. Frye.
 I decided to try just one more doctor, even though I had been to several doctors for the same problem without a good diagnosis or relief.

-Dr. Frye took the time to fully examine and diagnose my condition, and didn’t stop there.
+Dr. Frye took the time to fully examine and diagnose my condition and didn’t stop there.
 He set forth a treatment plan with his office and contacted other specialists when there was a need for additional testing.
-Unlike other doctors, Dr. Frye promptly requested results of all testing for his review and consideration, contacting me to discuss the results, and adjusted my treatment plan accordingly.
+Unlike other doctors, Dr. Frye promptly requested the results of all testing for his review and consideration, contacted me to discuss the results, and adjusted my treatment plan accordingly.
 I felt as if Dr. Frye was leading my team of specialists, and he was truly helping me find an answer – finally.
 He took my problem as a challenge and didn’t just pass me on to the next doctor.
 That, along with his excellent ‘bedside manner’, helps make me very comfortable explaining concerns to him.
 Even though my condition is a difficult one, he didn’t just offer pills or Band-Aid approaches to my problem.
-He stuck with me, leading the team of specialists and physical therapists he assembled, until we were able to begin healing my condition.
+He stuck with me, leading the team of specialists and physical therapists he assembled until we were able to begin healing my condition.